F0rsythe/obs/IT masters course/Module 3.md

 ### Identifying an exploit
 ---
-1. Service versions from nmap and other tools e.g (op)
+1. Service versions from nmap and other tools e.g (openvas)
+2. Searchsploit
+3. Exploit-db
+4. Metasploit search function
+5. Write your own